Liquid-propellant rocket

+A liquid-propellant rocket or liquid rocket uses a rocket engine burning liquid propellants.
+(Alternate approaches use gaseous or solid propellants.)
+Liquids are desirable propellants because they have reasonably high density and their combustion products have high specific impulse (Isp).
+This allows the volume of the propellant tanks to be relatively low.

 Types

-Liquid rockets have been built as monopropellant rockets using a single type of propellant, bipropellant rockets using two types of propellant, or more exotic tripropellant rockets using three types of propellant.

-Bipropellant liquid rockets generally use a liquid fuel, such as liquid hydrogen or a hydrocarbon fuel such as RP-1, and a liquid oxidizer, such as liquid oxygen.
+Liquid rockets can be monopropellant rockets using a single type of propellant, or bipropellant rockets using two types of propellant.
+Tripropellant rockets using three types of propellant are rare.
+Liquid oxidizer propellants are also used in hybrid rockets, with some of the advantages of a solid rocket.
+Bipropellant liquid rockets use a liquid fuel such as liquid hydrogen or RP-1, and a liquid oxidizer such as liquid oxygen.
 The engine may be a cryogenic rocket engine, where the fuel and oxidizer, such as hydrogen and oxygen, are gases which have been liquefied at very low temperatures.

-Liquid-propellant rockets can be throttled (thrust varied) in realtime, and have control of mixture ratio (ratio at which oxidizer and fuel are mixed); they can also be shut down, and, with a suitable ignition system or self-igniting propellant, restarted.
+Most designs of liquid rocket engines are throttleable for variable thrust operation.
+Some allow control of the propellant mixture ratio (ratio at which oxidizer and fuel are mixed).
+Some can be shut down and, with a suitable ignition system or self-igniting propellant, restarted.

 Hybrid rockets apply a liquid or gaseous oxidizer to a solid fuel.